 If your company isn’t fit for a complete shift to the account-based model (yet), it might be smart to dedicate only parts of your team, one “tiger team”, to work with the account-based model.
 Let this team focus on potential high-value target accounts and have the rest of your salespeople working broader, trying to pursue more quickly lucrative customers.

 The account-based sales model can be a game-changer for your company, or it can–drastically speaking–be your road to failure and bankruptcy.
-Before you jump into implementing this sales model, make sure it fits your sales model and that it’s a positive economic decision for your entire organization.
+Before you jump into implementing an account based sales strategy, make sure it fits your sales model and that it’s a positive economic decision for your entire organization.